-The eMed enabled COVID-19 rapid tests are available for next day delivery on the eMed website or through partner distributors like Optum's online store.
-The test taker downloads the app to their smart device and starts the test.
-The live certified eMed proctor initiates a call with the patient on video.
-That trained, certified proctor walks the individual through taking the test, including how to use the nose swab and insert it into the test card, and how to add the exact amount of reagent.
-The proctor can see the test card on video the entire time, and monitors the test card for 15 minutes, and then works with the test taker to interpret the results.
-The eMed process is authorized by the FDA and meets the CDC requirement for re-entry to the United States after traveling internationally.
+The eMed enabled tests are available for next day delivery on the website or through partner distributors like Optum's online store.
+When someone wants to use an eMed enabled test, they start the test using the smartphone app.
+The live certified eMed proctor initiates a call with the user on video.
+The proctor verifies the tester's identity, that the test is sealed, and walks the individual through taking the test, including how to use the nose swab, test card, and reagent.
+The proctor monitors the test card for 15 minutes, and then works with the test taker to interpret the results.